-When configuration is code, DevOps teams work more efficiently, enabling continuous automation across all IT processes.
+When configuration is code, DevSecOps teams work more efficiently, enabling continuous automation across all IT processes.

 Managing multiple virtual machines requires proper configuration—loading them with the right software and making sure that software can run.
 But how can you manage infrastructure when the number of machines you’re responsible for changes on a daily basis?

-The only way to turn configuration management into a competitive advantage instead of disruptive churn is to keep environments consistent.
+The only way to instead of disruptive churn is to implement a policy as code based automation solution that keeps environments consistent.

-Chef Automate leverages Chef, Habitat, and InSpec to create a pipeline that can cross both internal and external boundaries, standardizing environments and processes locally within the data center and up in the cloud.
+Chef enables DevSecOps teams to create pipelines that can cross both internal and external boundaries, standardizing environments and processes locally within the data center and up in the cloud.